aazuspan/aazuspan.github.io/content/nested-modules.md

 tools.ui.legend(...)
 ```

+If you count the `require` calls above, you can see that Earth Engine is going to have to request three separate files in order to load `tools`.
+If each of those requests is made synchronously and has a minimum overhead time, imports might get painfully slow in complex projects.
+Would I be better off just including all my source code in a single file?

+<center><iframe src="https://giphy.com/embed/9jObH9PkVPTyM" width="480" height="271" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></center>

-But when a user imports `tools`, three separate files must be requested from Earth Engine.
-If requests are made synchronously and each one has at least half a second of overhead, then nested modules like this may be inherently slow to import compared to just a single file containing all of the source code.
-To test whether I've been building unintentionally slow modules, I set up a variety of module designs to see how file structure affects import times.
+To test whether I've been accidentally sabotaging my import times, I set up a variety of module designs to see how file structure affects import speed.

 ## The Test

 In my [previous experiment](https://aazuspan.github.io/should-you-minify-your-earth-engine-modules.html) with module import times, I used Python to automate and time the imports.
 For this experiment, I stuck to the browser, tracking request times with the developer tools.
-My thought was that the Code Editor may have a strategy for optimizing imports, perhaps allowing it to speed up repeated requests to nearby modules or perform requests asynchronously.
-The lack of automation would make it harder to run repeated tests, but would ensure results were representative of actual import times experienced by other users.
+I figured the Code Editor might be able to optimize imports, maybe caching requests to nearby modules or performing requests asynchronously.
+The lack of automation would make it harder to run repeated tests, but would ensure results were representative of actual import times experienced by users.

 I set up three different modules, each organized with a different layout, to compare the effect of different module structures on import times.
-To eliminate download time as a confounding variable, each module contained one function and exactly the same amount of data (395 bytes).
+To eliminate download time as a confounding variable, each module contained exactly 395 bytes of code.

 ### 1. Chained Structure